AndreaPontrandolfo/sheriff/apps/docs-website/docs/configuration.md

   ]);
   ```

-  This is just the standard behavior of the new configuration system of Eslint, which I'm illustrating here for your convenience.
+  This is just the standard behavior of the new configuration system of ESLint, which I'm illustrating here for your convenience.
 Sheriff doesn't alter this in any way.<br />
   For more in-depth information, refer to the [official docs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).

 ## Advanced configuration options